TiDev00/keyword_extraction/README.md

-# Keywords Extraction Tool
+# DITA Keywords Extraction Tool

 ## Description
 Useful tool to extract keyword for multiple dita files.
 It is based on Unsupervised Approach for Automatic Keyword Extraction using Text Features.
-Yake and kwx are used combined with bert embedding model.
+Yake and kwx are used for the extracting model.

 ## Installation
 All the needed packages are already installed in the